daodaofr/daodaofr.github.io/index.md

 ![image](facility.png)

 ### Opening Positions
-**We are looking for post-doc researchers, collaborating with Professor Yang Xiaokang!**
+**We are looking for post-doc researchers, collaborating with Professor Xiaokang Yang!**
 I am a co-chair of the SJTU [[AIGC Class]](https://sjtu-aigc.github.io/).
 Looking for self-motivated undergraduate and graduate students to work with me in computer vision, AIGC, and 3D modeling.
 For prospective students, please send your resume and transcript to my email.